nikitavoloboev/data/focusing/rules.md

 - Track all time in [Timing](../macOS/apps/timing.md).
 Reflect on it at the end of the week.
 - Wear comfortable clothes.
 - Use standing desk when working where possible.
 Never sit for too long.
 - When sitting, sit up right always.
 Never slouch.
 Keep shoulders at good width.
+Be comfortable.

 ## Learn